alamin066/Unity-FPS-Game/README.md

 # Unity-FPS-Game
-I work on a FPS game .My role was built enemy system.Here is all the code
+I work on a FPS game built by UNITY .My role was built enemy system.Here is all the code